Benoît Lecomte

-Benoit Lecomte (born 1967) is a French-born long-distance swimmer (now a naturalized American citizen) who swam several sections of the Atlantic Ocean in 1998.
-Many major media outlets initially wrongly reported that he swam the entire distance across the ocean, but the claim was dismissed and is officially recognized by Guinness World Records since there is certainty about the distance that Lecomte covered swimming.
+Benoit Lecomte (born 1967) is a French-American long-distance swimmer who swam several sections of the Atlantic Ocean in 1998.
+Many major media outlets initially wrongly reported that he swam the entire distance across the ocean, but the claim was dismissed and is not officially recognized by Guinness World Records since there is uncertainty about the distance that Lecomte actually covered swimming due to the fact he rested and slept on a boat as it drifted and made progress towards their final destination.

 Atlantic Ocean swim

-From 16 march to 25 September 1998, Lecomte undertook a swim in stages from Hyannis, Massachusetts to Quiberon, Brittany, France, including a one-week stop in the Azores, a Portuguese archipelago.
+From 16 March to 25 September 1998, Lecomte undertook a swim in stages from Hyannis, Massachusetts to Quiberon, Brittany, France, including a one-week stop in the Azores, a Portuguese archipelago.

 During his 73-day, 3716 mi journey, Lecomte was accompanied by a 40 ft sailboat that had an electromagnetic field for 25 ft to ward off sharks.
 He was accompanied by a crew of three aboard the sailboat, where he could rest and eat between each swimming period.
 Lecomte typically spent eight hours swimming each day in sessions of two to four hours.

 The stated purpose of the swim was to raise money for cancer research as a tribute to his father.

-Controversy

 Since there is no standard definition of "swimming across the Atlantic", there is uncertainty about the distance that Lecomte actually covered swimming in the water rather than riding in a boat with the prevailing currents.
 According to the Rocky Mountain News, Lecomte would have had to average 8 mph to have swum the entire distance, 3 to 4 times as fast as other long-distance swimmers.